 The Company is required to comply with due diligence and reporting obligations imposed under Part XVIII of the Income Tax Act ("Part XVIII"), which implements the Intergovernmental Agreement for the Enhanced Exchange of Tax Information under the Canada-U.S. Tax Convention entered into by Canada and the U.S. (the "IGA").
 Dealers through which Shareholders hold their Shares are subject to due diligence and reporting obligations with respect to financial accounts that they maintain for their clients.
 Shareholders may be requested to provide information to their dealer in order to allow the dealer to identify "Specified U.S. Persons" (as defined in the IGA) holding Shares, and in the case of certain entities that are Shareholders, to provide such information relating to their controlling persons.
-If (a) a Shareholder, or a controlling person of a Shareholder, is determined to be a "Specified U.S. Person" as defined in the IGA (including a U.S. citizen or green card holder who is resident in Canada), (b) no such determination has been but the information provided includes an indication of U.S. status and sufficient evidence to the contrary is not timely provided, or (c) in certain circumstances a Shareholder does not provide the requested information and indicia of U.S. status are present, then the Shareholder's dealer will generally be required by Part XVIII to report certain information about the Shareholder's investment in the Company to the CRA, unless the Shares are held by a Deferred Plan.
+If (a) a Shareholder, or a controlling person of a Shareholder, is determined to be a "Specified U.S. Person" as defined in the IGA (including a U.S. citizen or green card holder who is resident in Canada), (b) no such determination has been but the information provided includes an indication of U.S. status and sufficient evidence to the contrary is not timely provided, or (c) in certain circumstances a Shareholder does not provide the requested information and indicia of U.S. status are present, then the Shareholder's dealer will generally be required by Part XVIII to report certain information about the Shareholder's investment in the Company to the CRA, unless the Shares are held by a Deferred Plan (other than a first home savings account).
+The FHSA Amendments do not address whether first home savings accounts would be treated in the same way as a Deferred Plan for these purposes.
 The CRA will then provide that information to the U.S. Internal Revenue Service.

 In addition, reporting obligations in the Income Tax Act have been enacted to implement the Organization for Economic Co-operation and Development Common Reporting Standard (the "CRS Rules").
-Pursuant to the CRS Rules, Canadian financial institutions are required to have procedures in place to identify accounts held by tax residents of foreign countries (other than the United States) ("Reportable Jurisdictions"), or by certain entities any of whose "controlling persons" are tax resident in Reportable Jurisdiction.
+Pursuant to the CRS Rules, Canadian financial institutions are required to have procedures in place to identify accounts held by tax residents of foreign countries (other than the United States) ("Reportable Jurisdictions"), or by certain entities any of whose "controlling persons" are tax resident in Reportable

+Jurisdiction.
 The CRS Rules provide that Canadian financial institutions must report certain account information and other personal identifying details of Shareholders (and, if applicable, of such controlling persons) who are tax residents of Reportable Jurisdictions to the CRA annually.
 Such information would be available to be exchanged on a reciprocal, bilateral basis with Reportable Jurisdictions in which the account holders or such controlling persons are tax resident under the provisions and safeguards of the Multilateral Convention on Mutual Administrative Assistance in Tax Matters or the relevant bilateral tax treaty.
-Under the CRS Rules, Shareholders will be required to provide such information regarding their investment in the Company to the Shareholder's dealer for the purpose of such an information exchange, unless the Shares are held by a Deferred Plan.
+Under the CRS Rules, Shareholders will be required to provide such information regarding their investment in the Company to the Shareholder's dealer for the purpose of such an information exchange, unless the Shares are held by a Deferred Plan (other than a first home savings account).
+The FHSA Amendments do not address whether first home savings accounts would be treated in the same way as a Deferred Plan for these purposes.